Transfer

 delete_connector(connector_id, params::Dict{String,<:Any})

-Deletes the agreement that's specified in the provided ConnectorId.
+Deletes the connector that's specified in the provided ConnectorId.

 Arguments